AWS EC2 Troubleshooting

 1. Verify that the private key file corresponds to the Amazon EC2 key pair assigned at launch.

-2. Verify that your IAM user policy has permission to launch Amazon EC2 instances. (there is not need for a IAM user and just need ssh keys)
+2. Verify that your IAM user policy has permission to launch Amazon EC2 instances. (there is no need for a IAM user and just need ssh keys)

 3. Verify that you are connecting with the appropriate user name for your AMI.
 (Although it gives different error seems the only other logical choice)

-4. Verify that the Amazon EC2 Instance was launched with the proper IAM role. (role assigned to EC2 is irrelevant for ssh and only controls what AWS resources EC2 can access to)
+4. Verify that the Amazon EC2 Instance was launched with the proper IAM role. (role assigned to EC2 is irrelevant for ssh and only controls what AWS resources EC2 can access)

 5. Verify that your federation trust to AWS has been established (federation is for authenticating the user)